alosada/counter/README.md

 ### Shortcuts/Compromises made

-I purposely avoided shortcuts.
+Aside from a few Sinatra template files, I purposely avoided shortcuts.
 In a rial-life scenario, if I needed to deploy something in 6 hours, I would have use RoR scaffold and probably Devise for the authentication and perhaps other gems.

 ### Stretch goals attempted
 The plan was to attempt all stretch goals.